bdastur/notes/aws/readmev2_1.md

   object lock for an existing bucket, contact AWS support.
 * If you create bucket with object lock enabled, you cannot suspend versioning or disable object lock for the bucket.
-* Governance Mode:
+* *Governance Mode*:
-  - In this mode, users can't overwrite or delete an object or later it's lock settings unless they have special permissions.
+  - In this mode, users can't overwrite or delete an object or later change it's lock settings unless they have special permissions.
-  - You protect objects against being deleted by most users, but you can still grant some users permissions to later retention settings or delete the object.
+  - You protect objects against being deleted by most users, but you can still grant some users permissions to later change retention settings or delete the object.
-* Compliance Mode:
+* *Compliance Mode*:
-  - In this mode protected object version can not be overwritten or delete by any user, including the root user.
+  - In this mode protected object version can not be overwritten or deleted by any user, including the root user.
-  - Objects can be overwritten, deleted for the duration of the retention period.
+  - Objects can't be overwritten, deleted for the duration of the retention period.

 **Glacier Vault lock**
 * Easily deploy and enforce compliance controls for individual S3 Glacier vaults with